kirillbobyrev/kirillbobyrev.com/content/blog/analyzing-long-win-streaks.md

 Another significant issue is that I'm calculating the probabilities by making each player's rating and their opponents' rating to be constant throughout the whole simulation.
-In the next step, I will change that to reflect actual ratings of examined player and their opponent in each game.
+It would be great to change that and reflect actual ratings of each examined player and their opponent in each game.